-You can buy condoms at most drug stores, grocery stores, gas stations, bodegas, and even online.
-You can also get them for free at many schools, community health centers, doctor’s offices, and of course here at Mount Sinai Adolescent Health Center.
+Condoms are available at most drug stores, grocery stores, gas stations, bodegas, and even online.
+You can also get them for free at many schools, community health centers, doctor’s offices, and of course here at the Mount Sinai Adolescent Health Center.

-There is no age requirement to buy condoms, so you don’t have to worry about having an ID.
+There is no age requirement to buy them, so you don’t have to worry about having an ID.

 2. You need to store them properly.